What’s the Difference Between an Air Conditioner and Air Handler?

-Whether it’s AC repair or total AC system replacement, there are a variety of terms within the HVAC industry that can get baffling for homeowners.
-Not to mention all of the different pieces of heating and air conditioning equipment that can be used to improve your home’s energy efficiency and air quality.
-Of course we can’t speak to all of the variations in a short blog post, so we’ll take a look at one of the routine inquiries we see at Peachtree Service Experts Heating & Air Conditioning: what’s the difference between an air conditioner and an air handler?
+Whether it’s AC repair or total AC system replacement, there are a number of terms within the HVAC industry that can get baffling for homeowners.
+Not to mention all of the different pieces of heating and air conditioning equipment that can be used to boost your home’s energy efficiency and air quality.
+Of course we can’t write about all of the variations in a short blog post, so we’ll take a look at one of the routine inquiries we see at Stallion Heating and Air Conditioning: what’s the difference between an air conditioner and an air handler?

-An air handler contains the components that move the air throughout your home, called the blower.
-It is usually located inside the home and operates with both the heating and cooling pieces of your HVAC system.
-If you take a quick peep at an air handler, it may closely resemble a furnace.
-Air handlers can work with an air conditioner and houses the indoor coil, used to cool and heat your home depending on which system it’s running with.
+An air handler contains the parts that move the air throughout your home, called the blower.
+It is normally set inside the home and operates with both the heating and cooling pieces of your HVAC system.
+If you take a quick look at an air handler, it might closely resemble a furnace.
+Air handlers can operate with an air conditioner and contains the indoor coil, used to cool and heat your home depending on which system it’s running with.

 Air handler vs Heat Pump

-Exactly like an air handler can work with an air conditioner, an air handler works together with your heat pump.
-Heat pumps are used to regulate temperature by transferring heat, rather than producing it, and the air handler assists in moving all that heated or cooled air.
+Just like an air handler works with an air conditioner, an air handler works together with your heat pump.
+Heat pumps are used to regulate temperature by transferring heat, rather than producing it, and the air handler helps move all that heated or cooled air.

 Air handler vs blower

 Air handlers are not blowers.
-This can be confusing for some folks, but it’s not too complex and we’re happy to explain the difference.
-An air handler has the blower, and several other parts in the unit.
+This puzzles some of our customers, but it’s not too hard to understand and we’re happy to explain the difference.
+An air handler contains the blower, and several other parts inside.
 You may have dampers, filters, mixing chambers and more in an air handler.
-The blower is just one part of a greater whole.
+The blower is just one piece of the pie.

-Here’s what you ought to know about air handlers: if you’re looking for a conventional furnace or air conditioner, you’ll likely never need to know what an air handler is because it’s feasible that you won’t need one.
-However, if you’re in the market for an electric heat pump, it’s helpful to know that an air handler will likely be a part of your home’s HVAC system.
+Here’s what you ought to know about air handlers: if you’re in the market for a conventional furnace or air conditioner, you’ll more than likely never need to know what an air handler is because it’s feasible that you won’t need one.
+However, if you’re searching for an electric heat pump, it’s helpful to know that an air handler will likely be a part of your home’s HVAC system.

 Air Handler vs. Furnace

 Air handlers and furnaces aren’t often found together.
 If you have a furnace you won’t need to think about an air handler.
-Air handlers tend to be paired up with heat pumps and help improve air flow throughout the building.
+Air handlers tend to be paired up with heat pumps and help manage air flow throughout the building.
 Some models also provide extra heating and cooling elements to help out the heat pump.
 A furnace works a little differently.
-Instead of an air handler, furnaces have built in blowers that move the hot air into your ducts and disperse into your home.
-Since furnaces have combustion chambers and create heat, they don’t need some of the parts you’ll find in a new air handler.
+Instead of an air handler, furnaces have included blowers that move the warmed air into your ventilation and disperse into your home.
+Since furnaces have combustion chambers and burn fuel to make heat, they don’t have some of the parts you’ll find in a new air handler.

-The warm air inside your home is brought into the system through return ducts and then passes across a refrigerant coil.
+The warm air inside your home is brought into the system through return ducts and then go over a refrigerant coil.
 As the warm air is blown across the cooled coil, heat is removed.
 Refrigerant lines then transfer the heat outside.
 Now you’re left with cool, comfortable indoor air that you can enjoy on the hottest of days.
 And that’s pretty much it.
-Sure, the equipment is more complicated than that, but the process itself is easy to break down and digest.
+Sure, the equipment is more intricate than that, but the process itself is easy to break down and digest.

-Understanding all of your home’s heating and cooling components for the Atlanta climate is probably a little impractical, but there are a number of things that can be helpful to you as a homeowner.
-If you’d like more information about your current system and whether an air handler or air conditioner is right for your home, give the pros at Peachtree Service Experts a call at or set up a free appointment online today.
+Understanding all of your home’s heating and cooling parts for the Philadelphia climate is probably a little idealistic, but there are a couple things that can be helpful to you as a homeowner.
+If you’d like more information about your current system and whether an air handler or air conditioner is right for your home, give the professionals at Stallion Heating and Air Conditioning a call at 215-259-5850 or set up a free appointment online today.